getting-things-gnome/gtg/docs/contributors/core architecture.md

 ## The stores

 The store classes take care of managing the data types.
 Data is held in the `data` property.
 There's also a cache called `lookup`, which is a dictionary you can use to access items by their id.
-Some stores might other caches on top of that.
+Some stores might have other caches on top of that.
 In addition to accessing by id, you can also use the `find()` method in the `TagStore` to get a tag by name.

 As mentioned above, the stores take care of (un)parenting, as well as adding an existing item, creating a new one, or removing one.
 The `TaskStore` also